-- Using family and friends to interpret is strongly discouraged. - Parents may not want the informal interpreter to know everything about them and may not feel able to discuss things fully or truthfully. - An informal interpreter who is a family member or friend may themselves be deeply affected by the situation and their ability to interpret may also be affected if they become distressed. - It is never acceptable to use a child or a teenager under the age of 16 years to interpret for parents who are experiencing the death of a baby unless immediate emergency care is required and no other options are available. - Some parents may be accustomed to their children interpreting for them.
+- Using family and friends to interpret is strongly discouraged. - Parents may not want the informal interpreter to know everything about them and may not feel able to discuss things fully or truthfully. - An informal interpreter who is a family member or friend may themselves be deeply affected by the situation and their ability to interpret may also be affected if they become distressed. - It is never acceptable to use a child or a young person under the age of 16 years to interpret for - parents who are experiencing the pregnancy loss or death of a baby unless immediate emergency care is required and no other options are available.
+This can cause put the child in an extremely difficult situation and can cause serious emotional trauma. - Some parents may be accustomed to their children interpreting for them.
 They may have a cultural expectation that their children will interpret for them.
-However, staff should inform parents that it is the hospital or clinic's policy to not allow children to interpret in order to avoid possible misunderstandings.
+However, staff should inform parents that it is the hospital or clinic's policy to not allow children to interpret in order to avoid possible